Tag Archives: 1960s

 In the late 1960s and early 1970s, Sly and the Family Stone were pioneers of funk music.
 Different from other funk acts of that era, Sly and the Family Stone’s funk variant fused psychedelic rock stylings with classic soul, and in that sense, their style differed considerably from the bass-heavy grooves of mainstream funk.
 The band’s success on the pop charts as well as with urban Black youth made the group especially influential, especially evident in the music of crossover giants such as George Clinton, Rick James, and Prince.

-As the band’s creative force, Texas-native Sylvester Stewart (better known as Sly Stone) developed an impressive music business resumé in San Francisco in the mid-1960s, excelling as a radio disc jockey, songwriter, and record producer for the likes of he Beau Brummels, Bobby Freeman, and the Mojo Men.
+Born in Denton, Texas and raised in the San Francisco Bay Area city of Vallejo, Sylvester Stewart (better known as Sly Stone) developed an impressive music business resumé in San Francisco in the mid-1960s, excelling as a radio disc jockey, songwriter, and record producer for the likes of The Beau Brummels, Bobby Freeman, and The Mojo Men.
 His first attempt at heading a group, the Stoners, failed in 1966; however, Sly and the Family Stone, which included his brother, guitarist Freddie Stone and sister Rosie Stone, who sang and played keyboards and harmonica, and a cousin, bassist Larry Graham drew sufficient attention locally in 1967 to garner a contract from Epic Records.

 Sly and the Family Stone played a crucial role in introducing Black church aesthetics to mainstream popular music audiences in the late 1960s.
 Sly introduced secular audiences to what James Cleveland called “the Sanctified Church” through his personal experiences in the Black Pentecostal church.
 In the foreground of Sly’s work was the recording Stand!
 (1969), particularly the single I want to take you higher.
 Furthermore, the band’s integrated gender and racial demographic along with an overall message that all people need to work together in harmony represent the epitome of post-Civil Rights culture.
 In a 2023 interview, Sly spoke about his work and the transformative power of music.
 According to him, “I know music can always make a difference.
 I knew it back when I was [a radio DJ].
 People would call into the station and say that they wanted me to play this song or that song and I could tell how much it meant to them.
 That was what we wanted to do with the music that we made.
 That’s what we did.”